dOpensource/dsiprouter/docs/use-cases.rst

 ==================   ============
 Field                Value
 ==================   ============
-Trunk Name           Type Desired name
+Trunk Name           Labeled in dsiprouter
 Outbound Caller ID   Phone# that you want to appear during a outbound call (if applicable)
 ==================   ============